ruuffian/microservice-architecture-4360/blogs/blog1.md

 ### What is Agility?

-When I read the Gartner report for the first time, I did not really understand what they were referencing when they mentioned application or technical agility.
+When I read the Gartner report for the first time, I did not understand what they were referencing when they mentioned application or technical agility.
 I had a little intuition as to what it was just from the english definition of the word, but the actual technical definition was